100 Days of Love: Plot

-After reaching the pub, Balan parks the car near a tree & both of them get down to enjoy the party.
-But in the meantime they realise that Ummar hasn't reached yet, then Balan calls Ummar on a phone, while Sheela goes missing & Balan goes in search of her,but doesn't find her.
+After reaching the pub, Balan parks the car near a tree and both of them get down to enjoy the party.
+But in the meantime they realise that Ummar hasn't reached yet, then Balan calls Ummar on a phone, while Sheela goes missing and Balan goes in search of her, but doesn't find her.
 After a while near the other end of the parking space, Balan finds Sheela who is vomiting.
-And he's really shocked to watch her vomit as it surprises him, but gazing at her Balan feels sorry & confirms if she is ok.
+And he's really shocked to watch her vomit as it surprises him, but gazing at her Balan feels sorry and confirms if she is ok.

 After a while when Sheela turns behind, Balan goes missing.
 While she walks further in search of Balan.
-She finds a group of people anxiously staring at Balan who is struck beside a tree, tightly pressing against his stomach & forcibly letting the contents out, suddenly in fraction of seconds Balan retches loudly & starts vomiting all that he ate.
+She finds a group of people anxiously staring at Balan who is struck beside a tree, tightly pressing against his stomach and forcibly letting the contents out, suddenly in fraction of seconds Balan retches loudly and starts vomiting all that he ate.
 Later they both are seen in a hospital where doctor confirms the reason for their vomiting bouts as "Food Poisoning".

-Later Balan lying on hospital bed apologizes Sheela, yet she acts reluctant & ignorant.
-Balan is distraught, suddenly crackers light up outside on the eve of new year, Balan wishes Sheela & waits for her reply.
-Finally after few moments, Sheela greets him back & Balan's immediate impetus to puke makes them smile, such comical situations indeed help both of them become yet great friends & Balan develops a strong bond towards Sheela.
+Later Balan lying on hospital bed apologizes Sheela, yet she acts reluctant and ignorant.
+Balan is distraught, suddenly crackers light up outside on the eve of new year, Balan wishes Sheela and waits for her reply.
+Finally after few moments, Sheela greets him back and Balan's immediate impetus to puke makes them smile, such comical situations indeed help both of them become yet great friends and Balan develops a strong bond towards Sheela.

 Balan helps Sheela to take all the photos of places where her parents fell in love.
 For the last photo they need to find the old scooter.
 Balan finds the scooter and they take all the photos and Balan drops Sheela and takes the camera from her and tells her he will edit and give.
 That night Balan sees Rahul proposing to Sheela.
 Balan feels upset and lost as he has started loving her again.
-In the meantime Balan in drunken state comes to Sheelas' house & somehow Sheela saves Balan from falling in the eyes of her parents, but to their faith, next day morning Balan is seen lying on the floor at their house by Sheelas' parents.
-Later, he is relieved by Sheelas' father & Balan goes on for a coffee with Sheela & Rahul that evening.
+In the meantime Balan in drunken state comes to Sheela's house and somehow Sheela saves Balan from falling in the eyes of her parents, but to their faith, next day morning Balan is seen lying on the floor at their house by Sheela's parents.
+Later, he is relieved by Sheela's father and Balan goes on for a coffee with Sheela and Rahul that evening.
 There he tries to talk to Rahul, but Rahul ends up being extremely possessive and haughty.
 Balan tries to win Sheela back, but she says she believes in arranged marriages and does not care about love.